ZijingWu381/zijingwu.github.io/_pages/about.md

 Apart from academic life, I enjoy [reading](https://www.goodreads.com/user/show/96906289-zijing), playing table tennis and soccer, and listening to classical music and jazz.

 <!-- ## Research Interests
 My research interests lie in the intersection of machine learning and neuroscience.
-I am particularly interested in the following topics:
+I am particularly interested in the following topics.
  -->

 ## News